byalextran/alextran-org/src/posts/2011/02/it-only-took-30-years-but-i-have-one/index.md

 ### If I Accomplish Nothing Else…

-To quote the lyrics from a [Lecrae song](http://tinysong.com/elD5), if I accomplish nothing else but “take the Bible, create disciples, who make disciples, disciple-cycles” then I will be content knowing I have faithfully served God.
+To quote the lyrics from a "[After the Music Stops](https://www.youtube.com/watch?v=lNBpjBE6ew8)" by Lecrae, if I accomplish nothing else but “take the Bible, create disciples, who make disciples, disciple-cycles” then I will be content knowing I have faithfully served God.

 In short, I will die with a smile on my face. ;)